 BIG BROTHERS BIG SISTERS OF NORTHWESTERN MICHIGAN

-Since 1970 Big Brothers Big Sisters of Northwestern Michigan (Bigs) has served over 13,000 children in five counties in northwestern Michigan (Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska).
-Currently Bigs serves over 300 children per year, changing outcomes and reversing the downward spiral brought on by poverty and the absence of consistent adult guidance.
+Since 1970 Big Brothers Big Sisters of Northwestern Michigan (Bigs) has served over 15,000 children in five counties in northwestern Michigan (Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska).
+Currently Bigs is serving nearly 300 children annually, changing outcomes and reversing the downward spiral brought on by poverty and childhood trauma.

 Vision: All youth achieve their full potential.